Table of Contents:

 Identification

-- Appearance: Wasps generally have slender bodies with narrow waists, smooth skin, and long legs that hang down during flight.
-Their coloration is usually bright with black and yellow stripes.
+• Appearance: Wasps typically have slender, smooth bodies with a narrow waist and long legs that dangle during flight.
+Their coloration is often bright, with yellow and black stripes serving as a warning to predators.

-- Size: Wasps vary in size but typically range from 1/2 inch to 1 inch in length.
+• Size: Most wasps range from 1/2 inch to 1 inch in length.

 Behavior